mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Danny:
 - Recreated the Nova Scotia webscraper using only Scrapy

+Lance:
+- Removed unnecessary files and shortened code in scrapy project

 # March 1st, 2024
 Emily:
 - Created a function that takes a location and calls the Google Maps API.
 It then returns a Google Maps link with directions to that location

 # March 2nd, 2024
+Lance:
+- Rewrote scrapers to not inherit from my `BaseSpider` superclass

 # March 3rd, 2024